Zaffri/configurable-graphql-ctf/README.md

 -------- config.json
 ```

 Typically the name of the levels will be made up by the developer of the module, but the conventions I used for the names of the default challenges will simply be in a number format and the higher the number then the more difficult the challenge.
 This convention is for simplicity.
-As you can see, challenge-1 has two levels called "1" and "2".
-This means that inside the config for challenge-1 I could set the "level" to "1" if I wanted the easiest challenge or "2" for the hardest. e.g.
+As you can see, most challenges have two levels called "1" and "2".
+This means that inside the config for those challenges I could set the "level" to "1" if I wanted the easiest challenge or "2" for the hardest. e.g.

 ```
 {